 MASSAGE HELPS YOUR SKIN LOOK AMAZING

 A lesser known benefit of massage but your skin will thank you for booking in.
 Your skin is your largest organ, and you want to treat it right!
-Using nourishing oils such as avocado or apricot kernel, can increase your skin’s elasticity and tone.
+Using nourishing & natural oils & waxes can increase your skin’s elasticity and tone.

 Improving your circulation also increases cell regeneration, helping scars heal faster.
 Your colour will also be fresher and as the sebum increases, it will become more supple.